 Timothy Chesters’s essay shares many of Kathryn Banks’s preoccupations: the role of ‘weak’ implicatures, the ‘lingering of the literal’, the focus on the way ad hoc concepts and their emergent properties arise in language which is palpably figurative, and above all the sense that the triggering of kinesic effects may be integral to the communicator’s intention.
 This essay also explores the ‘deflationary account of metaphors’ proposed by relevance theory, and its critique of the norm of literalness from which metaphor was always supposed to derive its power.

-The case-studies chosen in these two essays are starkly contrasted: on the one hand, the shifting but easily assimilated flow of Mary Oliver’s poems, which seek a communality of feeling without suppressing the needle-like identity of the self; on the other, the voice of Emily Dickinson, whose explosively juxtaposed phrases render the sense of a life that ‘has stood—a Loaded Gun— / In Corners—‘.
+The case-studies chosen in these two essays are starkly contrasted: on the one hand, the shifting but easily assimilated flow of Mary Oliver’s poems, which seek a communality of feeling without suppressing the needle-like identity of the self; on the other, the voice of Emily Dickinson, whose explosively juxtaposed phrases render the sense of a life that ‘had stood—a Loaded Gun— / In Corners—‘.
 Between them, these two kinesic styles invite one to undo the distinctions of a formalist poetics or rhetoric, the attempt to locate (and pin down) pop-up ‘metaphors’, ‘similes’, and other figures, together with the unargued assumption that such figures are of sharply different kinds, and trigger different types of cognitive effects.
 Abandoning the code model of communication means abandoning the niceties of such text-specific terminologies which only ever, when one comes down to it, have a heuristic function.
 By contrast, the terminologies of the open, inferential mode proposed by relevance theory and kinesic analysis rely not on coding and decoding but on evidence of the kinds of inference that utterances, poetic and otherwise, can make happen in the audience’s cognitive environment.

 Speaking of which: Timothy Chesters’s choice of a poem featuring a fly as his opening example is of course not entirely innocent.
 We haven’t asked him whether he was intentionally echoing the long-legged fly of Elleke Boehmer’s opening essay, but we didn’t need to: if it wasn’t his specific intention, it is at least a plausible inference in our common cognitive environment, and one that gains in relevance by yielding a range of rewarding cognitive effects.
 From Yeats’s delicate insect, hovering above the stream of consciousness out of which seismic changes in the world can emerge, to the obstinate buzzing of Dickinson’s fly, witness to a terminal cessation of consciousness, the trajectory is only virtual.
 Yet both of them make salient, in the embodied form of a tiny non-human agent, something we might have missed but need to know: something that emerges from the margins of awareness to assert its unexpected relevance.